Hoarseness & Voice Disorders

 • Muscles open at the bottom of your esophagus to let food into your stomach

-Problems can occur at any step of the process that can make it hard to swallow.
+Problems can occur at any step of the process which can make it hard to swallow.

 Hoarseness is the generic term used to describe the changes that occur when you have a voice disorder.
 Your voice may sound breathy, raspy, softer, or lower pitched, for example.